ikskuh/spu-mark-ii/docs/isa.md

 - RISC
 - Stack Based
-- 16 Bit
+- 16 Bit Data
-- MMU
-- Memory Mapped I/O only
+- No special I/O commands

 ## Purpose Of This Document